 In this Freetrade Review for 2022, we take a deep dive into one of the top UK fintech investment platforms for retail investors.
-With its commission-free trading model remaining an attractive proposition for cost-conscious consumers, we analyze the variety of features the online trading platform has to offer.
+We analyze the variety of features Freetrade has to offer.
 Plus, we take a look at their security, regulations, fees, support, pros and cons.

 Freetrade Review: How to Use Freetrade?

 Founded by Adam Dodds, Viktor Nebehaj and Davide Fioranelli, Freetrade is a fintech firm providing investment services to customers in the UK.
 Touted as a ‘challenger stockbroker’ upon launch, they recently surpassed the 1.1 million customer mark, cementing their position as a household name in an evolving financial landscape.